Canada scraps export permits for drone technology to Turkey, complains to Ankara

 “This use was not consistent with Canadian foreign policy, nor end-use assurances given by Turkey,” Garneau said in a statement, adding he had raised his concerns with Turkish Foreign Minister Mevlut Cavusoglu earlier in the day.

-Earlier on Monday, Turkey said Cavusoglu had urged Canada to review the defence industry restrictions.
+In a statement, the Turkish Embassy in Ottawa said: “We expect our NATO allies to avoid unconstructive steps that will negatively affect our bilateral relations and undermine alliance solidarity.”

-“He conveyed concerns about Canada’s stance on defence industry restrictions imposed on Turkey and requested their review,” the Turkish foreign ministry said.
+Earlier on Monday, Turkey said Cavusoglu had urged Canada to review the defense industry restrictions.

 The parts under embargo include camera systems for Baykar armed drones.
-Export licences were suspended in 2019 during Turkish military activities in Syria.
+Export licenses were suspended in 2019 during Turkish military activities in Syria.
 Restrictions were then eased, but reimposed during the Nagorno-Karabakh conflict.

-Turkey’s military exports to its ally Azerbaijan jumped six-fold last year.
+Turkey’s military exports to Azerbaijan jumped sixfold last year.
 Sales of drones and other military equipment rose to $77 million in September alone before fighting broke out in the Nagorno-Karabakh region, data showed.

 Our Standards: The Thomson Reuters Trust Principles.